wokycookie101/data_structures_tutorial/queues.md

 queue = list()
 ```

-We would then "Enqueue," an item, or add `.append()` to the end of the newly established `queue` variable.
+We would then "enqueue," an item, or add `.append()` to the end of the newly established `queue` variable.

 ```
 queue = list()